crsegerie/deep_research_citations/input_body.md

 **Why can't we simply instruction-tune powerful models and then release them as open weight?** Once a model is freely accessible, even if it has been fine-tuned to include security filters, removing these filters is relatively straightforward.
 Moreover, recent studies have shown that a few hundred euros are sufficient to bypass all safety barriers currently in place on available open-source models simply by fine-tuning the model with a few toxic examples. ([Lermen et al., 2024](https://arxiv.org/abs/2310.20624)) This is why placing models behind APIs makes sense, as it prevents unauthorized fine-tuning without the company's consent.

-**Tamper-Resistant Safeguards as a research direction.** Research into tamper-resistant safeguards, such as the TAR method, aims to make safety mechanisms (like refusal or knowledge restriction) robust against such fine-tuning attacks.X42 TAR has shown promise in resisting extensive fine-tuning while preserving general capabilities, though fundamental limitations in defending against sophisticated attacks exploiting benign variations remain.X42
+**Tamper-Resistant Safeguards as a research direction.** Research into tamper-resistant safeguards, such as the TAR method, aims to make safety mechanisms (like refusal or knowledge restriction) robust against such fine-tuning attacks.X42 TAR has shown promise in resisting extensive fine-tuning while preserving general capabilities, though fundamental limitations in defending against sophisticated attacks exploiting benign variations remain.X42 TODO: check this

 \!\!\! quote  "Anthropic ([Anthropic, 2023](https://www-cdn.anthropic.com/1adf000c8f675958c2ee23805d91aaade1cd4613/responsible-scaling-policy.pdf))"